Vali-98/cui-fs/README.md

 # cui-fs

-Custom filesystem functions for ChatterUI
+Custom filesystem functions for ChatterUI based on [react-native-fs](https://github.com/birdofpreyru/react-native-fs/tree/master)

+This library is a subset of react-native-fs but with all unused functions and dependencies removed for maintainability purposes.

+Currently Android only.

 ## Installation